Jane-Terziev/dry_validation_parser/README.md

 If the field is an array of primitive type, the type field will equal to the primitive type, and a array flag will be set on the field.

-## Custom Configuration For Your Project
-You can override default configurations by changing the values in the `config/initializers/dry_validation_parser.rb` file generated from the rake command in the Installation section.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.